SCOPE OF THIS CHAPTER

-Both the Nottinghamshire County Safeguarding Children Board (NSCB) and the Nottingham City Safeguarding Children Board (NCSCB) member organisations should identify a named senior officer with overall responsibility for:
+Both the Nottinghamshire County Safeguarding Children Partnership and the Nottingham City Safeguarding Children Partnership member organisations should identify a named senior officer with overall responsibility for:

-- Ensuring that the organisation deals with allegations in accordance with this LSCB procedure;
+- Ensuring that the organisation deals with allegations in accordance with this LSCP procedure;

 - Resolving any inter-agency issues;

-- Liaising with the LSCB on the subject.
+- Liaising with the LSCP on the subject.

 The Local Authority have assigned a Local Authority Designated Officer (LADO) to: